siteorigin/siteorigin-corp/readme.txt

 * Resolved issue where sub menu bottom border would sometimes disappear.
 * Changed the scaling logo behaviour to only scale after scroll.
 * Ensured the sticky header sentinel is responsive.
 * Updated the Jetpack Related Posts title to be translatable.
+* Minor adjustment to the site description/tagline spacing.

 = 1.9.4 - 30 December 2018 =
 * Minor WooCommerce cart design fixes.